 - They’re in surgery, gynecology, psychiatry, dermatology.
 Shall I go on?

 It’s a field where you’re going to cross privacy borders and know us on a different level than any other professional you work with.
-In my schooling alone, I’ve done plenty of pap smears and I’ve been there when babies are delivered.
-I’ve done rectal exams in the ER and I’ve counseled a mother and teenage daughter on STD prevention (yea that was a weird dynamic).
+In my schooling alone, I’ve done plenty of pelvic exams and I’ve assisted in delivering babies.
 I’ve done CPR on a soldier and I’ve explored the passageways of patients’ lungs.
+I’ve done rectal exams and I’ve counseled both a mother and teenage daughter on STD prevention (interesting scenario but had to be done).

-It’s a field that gives me purpose in life.
-And even when we’re met with what feels like defeat with death or in the inability to cure, we are there through the process to give patients a fighting chance at disease and to improve their quality of life.
+This field gives me purpose.
+And even when we’re met with what feels like defeat with death or in the inability to cure, we are there through the process to give patients a fighting chance at disease or trauma and to improve their quality of life.

 It comes with immense work and we were all warned about that before we got into school.
 Notably, it’s a jam-packed, wild lifestyle for those who crave adrenaline rushes and have a purpose in life of helping and healing.
-It’s for those who find out that being stretched to the limit is part of the game, and who can walk across a tightrope of academic life with medical books being thrown at your head.
+It’s for those who find out that being stretched to the limit is part of the game, and who can walk across a tightrope of academic life with medical books being thrown at your head, figuratively of course.

 Hopefully, I have cleared up some confusion with the name.
 If not, then you’re on your own… Until you’re sick or you need a checkup.
 Then you’re probably with us. 😉

 PS.
-Please don’t hesitate to reach out if you’re considering applying to PA school and have questions, or if you have comments in general, I’d love to connect!
+Don’t hesitate to reach out if you’re considering applying to PA school and have questions, or if you have comments in general.
+I’d love to connect!